jbrukh/goneuro/README.md

 processing.
 All parsing of the data stream is done serially to calling back listeners and placing the raw signal on the channel.

-You can then connect as follows
+Here is the way to connect to raw data:

     if err := d.ConnectRaw(data); err != nil {
 	    fmt.Println("could not connect: ", err)
 	    os.Exit(1)
     }

-and raw signal will be delivered to the given channel, when processing starts.
+Raw signal will be delivered to the given channel when processing starts.

-This brings us to the last and final point: in order for `goneuro` to actually start processing the data and delivering it to listeners and raw signal channels, you must call:
+This brings us to the last and final point: in order for `goneuro` to actually start processing the data and delivering it to listeners and raw signal channels, you must call

     d.Engage()